SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 ## Management tools access through the ELB

-Non-CLI [management tools](https://docs.solace.com/Management-Tools.htm ) can access the message broker cluster through the ELB’s public DNS host name at port 8080.
+Non-CLI [management tools](https://docs.solace.com/Management-Tools.htm ) can access the event broker cluster through the ELB’s public DNS host name at port 8080.
 Use the user `admin` and the password you set for the "AdminPassword".

-# Message Broker Logs
+# Event Broker Logs

 Both host and container logs get logged to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/ ) on the region where the deployment occurred.
-The message broker logs can be found under the `*/solace.log` log stream.
+The event broker logs can be found under the `*/solace.log` log stream.
 The `ContainerLoggingFormat` field can be used to control the log output format.

 ![alt text](/images/CloudWatch_logging.png "CloudWatch Logging")